aws-solutions/qnabot-on-aws/README.md

 ## Getting Started
 Two approaches can be used to get started.
-One deploying using precreated repositors or Two clone the repo and building a version yourself.
+Deploy from pre-created repositories or clone the repo and build a version yourself.

 ### Pre-created deployment
 Click a button to launch QnABot CloudFormation stack in the desired region